-According to the Centers for Disease Control and Prevention (CDC), traumatic brain injuries contribute to 50,000 deaths each year and 282,000 hospitalizations.
-According to the Mayo Clinic, a traumatic brain injury happens when the skull is penetrated from a blow to the head.
-According to the CDC, the leading causes of traumatic brain injuries are slip and falls, being struck with an object,...Read More
+According to the Centers for Disease Control and Prevention (CDCP), Traumatic Brain Injuries (TBIs) contributes to 50,000 deaths each year and 282,000 hospitalizations.
+According to the Mayo Clinic, a TBI happens when the skull is penetrated from a blow to the head.
+According to the CDCP, one of the leading causes of TBIs is being stuck in the head by an object.
+The CDCP estimates that...Read More